nvaccess/nvda/readme.txt

 http://www.nvda-project.org/

 == Dependencies ==
 The NVDA source depends on several other packages to run correctly, as described below.
 All directories mentioned are relative to the root of the NVDA source distribution/checkout.
+Please create any directories mentioned that don't already exist.

 General dependencies:
 	* Python, version 2.6.2: http://www.python.org/